Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Regret Analysis

 \begin{lemma} Suppose that assumptions \ref{ass:bounded_actions}, \ref{ass:kernel_boundedness} and \ref{ass:kernel_smoothness} are satisfied.
 Then

 \end{lemma} The proof of Lemma \ref{lem:est_error_bound} is in Appendix \ref{sec:est_error_bound}.
-The general idea is to separate the estimation error into a discretized estimation error and two discretization error terms via a single-step discretization.
-For some $\epsilon \in (0, \widetilde{R}]$, let $B_{\epsilon}$ be a minimal $\epsilon$-cover of $\sB^{d_s+d_a}(\widetilde{R})$ w.r.t. $d_2$ and let $\omega: \sB^{d_s + d_a}(\widetilde{R}) \to B_{\epsilon}$ be any function that maps points in $\sB^{d_s + d_a}(\widetilde{R})$ to the closest point in $B_{\epsilon}$.
-The discretized estimation error can be upper bounded using an exponential moment inequality for $\chi^2$ random variables (cf.\, Lemma \ref{lem:chi_squared_conc}) and an elliptical potential lemma (cf.\, Lemma \ref{lem:elliptical_potential_delay}).
+The general idea is to separate the estimation error into a discretized estimation error and two discretization error terms.
+For some $\varepsilon \in (0, \widetilde{R}]$, let $B_{\varepsilon}$ be a minimal $\varepsilon$-cover of $\sB^{d_s+d_a}(\widetilde{R})$ w.r.t. $d_2$ and let $\omega: \sB^{d_s + d_a}(\widetilde{R}) \to B_{\varepsilon}$ be any function that maps points in $\sB^{d_s + d_a}(\widetilde{R})$ to the closest point in $B_{\varepsilon}$.
+We upper bound the discretized estimation error by the supremum of a normalized estimation error (over $B_{\varepsilon}$) multiplied by the posterior variance.
+Since the kernel function is assumed to be bounded, the posterior variance is a bounded random variable.
+We show that the supremum of the normalized estimation error is conditionally sub-Gaussian (cf. Lemma \ref{lem:cond_sub_gaussian}).
+We then use a trick from \citet{schwartz2025optimistic} (cf. their Lemma 18), which allows us to upper bound the expected value of the product of a sub-Gaussian random variable and a bounded, non-negative random variable (cf. Lemma \ref{lem:est_to_var}).
+At this point, we have reduced the problem of bounding the discretized estimation error to the problem of bounding the expectation of a sum of posterior variances.
+Using a version of the elliptical potential lemma from \citet{vakili2024kernel} (cf. Lemma \ref{lem:elliptical_main}), we can upper bound this sum by a quantity of order $\sqrt{(d_s+d_a)\gamma_TT\log(1/\varepsilon)}$.
+It remains to upper bound the discretization errors.
 Each of the discretization error terms is at most

 where $f_1, \dots, f_{d_s} \sim \gG\gP(0, c(\vx, \vy))$ are independent GPs and $f = (f_1, \dots, f_{d_s})$.
-The challenge is to show that if $\epsilon$ is sufficiently small, then (under weak smoothness conditions) the discretization error is negligible.
+The challenge is to show that if $\varepsilon$ is sufficiently small, then (under weak smoothness conditions) the discretization error is negligible.
 We notice that each component of $\widetilde{f}(\vx) := f(\vx) - f(\omega(\vx))$ is another Gaussian process with the kernel